Configuration

 <link rel="stylesheet" href="/pollen.css" />

-build tool along with the rest of your build pipeline, in a CI step or similar.
-You can do this with a prebuild
+Since the output CSS is a generated file, we recommend excluding this output from version control like git and running the `pollen` build tool along with the rest of your build pipeline, in a CI step or similar.
+You can do this with a `prebuild` script in `package.json`

 {